 R9 rating for 6 years (14 years if it is your second bankruptcy).

 Pay back a portion of your debt over 5 years and keep your assets.
-All of your unsecured debt in one monthly payment you CAN afford.
-Binding all creditors if the majority of debt approves.
+Pay ALL your unsecured debt in one monthly payment you CAN afford.
+Binding all creditors if the majority of debt is approved.

 R7 rating for 3 years after your last payment.